PycraftDeveloper-temp-account/Pycraft/docs/pages/Introduction/About.rst

 Changes
 ====================

-Pycraft v0.9.2.5 is a minor release of Pycraft with a few small changes, this will be the last edition of Pycraft to feature the game engine written entirely with PyOpenGL!

-Pycraft v0.9.2.5 is now live!
-Here is a list of all the added features to this minor update:
+Pycraft v0.9.3 is now live!
+Here is a list of all the added features to this major update: <br />

-* Feature: Reprogrammed the loading screen for the game engine for a large performance improvement
-* Bug Fix: Minor bug fixes
+* Feature: The entire game engine has been reprogrammed, removing redundant functions, improving the visual experience and making future updates much easier.
+* Feature: The project has moved over from using (.ogg) audio files to (.wav) files, this means a much larger file size, but in the current implementation Pygame does not appear to like (.ogg) files!
+* Feature: We have added a messages screen to the home screen, this will display information like events, updates, important milestones in game and more!
+Expect this feature to be worked on significantly!
+* Bug Fix: There have been lots of bug fixes in the course of programming this new update, however not many bugs were raised in Pycraft v0.9.2.5 so there haven't been many bug fixes that link the two updates (there have been bug fixes however to the game engine in the course of its programming and re-design).
+If you discover a bug, then feel free to share details with me on either Twitter or by email.

+_Please note there have been features REMOVED from this update at this point in time, for example the new load-screen, this will be re-added hopefully, but will take some time to work on.
+Also, there will likely be a small update to Pycraft over the course of December, however this will be likely bug fixes and the arrival/integration of the upcoming installer._

-Again, feedback would be much appreciated this update was released on; 21/11/2021 (UK date) DD/MM/YYYY.
+Again, feedback would be much appreciated this update was released on; 04/12/2021 (UK date) DD/MM/YYYY.
 As always, we hope you enjoy this new release and feel free to leave feedback.

 Update Timeline
 ====================